 Persimmons, or kaki (柿), and pumpkins are the signature orange foods of autumn.
-From September till around December, persimmon trees can be seen ablaze with the orange fruit.
+From September till around December, persimmon trees can be seen ablaze with the vibrant fruit.

 In the rural areas, it is common to see strings of persimmon being hung up to dry.
 This heightens the sweetness of the persimmon, and gives it a more chewy texture.

-More recently, dried persimmon has also been used to make sweets and desserts, most popularly with cream cheese which compliments its taste — much like how cheese goes with other dried fruits such as apricot.
+Autumn has no shortage of delicious seasonal desserts.
+So, of course, Japan uses persimmons in the autumn season to create mouthwatering sweets.
+Recently, dried persimmon has especially been used to make Japanese sweets and desserts.
+Most popularly, the persimmons are paired with cream cheese which compliments its taste — much like how cheese goes with other dried fruits such as apricot.

 Wagashi, or Japanese traditional sweets, make use of persimmons too.
 Dried persimmons are said to be sweeter than sugar, making it an ideal seasonal ingredient.